hazznain/R_scripts_HospitalRankings/README.md

 	`git clone https://github.com/hazznain/R_scripts_HospitalRankings.git`

-	the .pdf file in the downloaded package have the details of the data.

 2. Download the data using following link into cloned repo directory and uncompress so that the extracted .csv files are in same directory as the script files (cloned directory)

 	https://d396qusza40orc.cloudfront.net/rprog%2Fdata%2FProgAssignment3-data.zip